 We’ve never paid for any marketing—everything has happened word of mouth.
 Here we are three years later, and it’s really starting to work.
 But we’re also just getting started.
 Take a look at our actual numbers:

-Everything is up and to the right, i
+Everything is up and to the right, including expenses!

 That’s when the other shoe dropped.
 It was December 2019, and we lost money as a company for the first time.
 Although we were seeing 2x revenue growth, our manual processes and fixed costs grew by almost the same amount.
 Something needed to change, fast.